CaptainBett/Africode_SMS/README.md

 Usage
 Admin: Admins can manage courses, students, teachers, and the overall system.
 Teacher: Teachers can manage their courses and grade students.
-Student: Students can view their enrolled courses, grades, and attendance records.
+Student: Students can view their enrolled courses, grades.
 Africode Academy
 Africode Academy offers a wide range of coding courses designed to equip students with practical skills in web development, backend development, data science, and more.
 Africode Academy provides a strong foundation in coding principles and real-world projects to help students succeed in their tech careers.